goodproj13/GL-RG/docs/INSTALL.md

 ### Pre-trained Weights

-Download the pre-trained weights from [Google Drive]() and then unzip them under the `model` directory like:
+Download the pre-trained weights from [Here](https://github.com/goodproj13/GL-RG/tree/main/model) and then unzip them under the `model` directory like:
 ```shell
 model
 ├── GL-RG_XE_msrvtt